manosbatsis/corbeans/docs/src/main/tut/docs/index.md

   </a>
   <a href="webserver.html" class="list-group-item">
     <h4 class="list-group-item-heading">Sample Webserver</h4>
-    <p class="list-group-item-text">Project example, provides a Spring Boot alternative to Corda’s standard webserver with support for multiple nodes.</p>
+    <p class="list-group-item-text">Project example, provides a Spring Boot alternative to Corda’s standard webserver with support for multiple nodes.
+    Used to test the Corbeans project modules.</p>
   </a>
 </div>